Spc-CXCVIII/Restaurant-API/README.md

 Feature

-- User can get restaurant list by enter a keyword
+- Get restaurant list by enter a keyword

 To run this project
 1. Download this project